AI-Voodoo/Devil_Inference/README.md

   <img src="https://github.com/AI-Voodoo/Devil_Inference/blob/main/images/title.png?raw=true" alt="Description of Image">
 </p>

-Microsoft and their AI read team worked hard to significantly reduce Phi 3’s ability to produce harmful content as seen below:
+Microsoft and their AI red team worked hard to significantly reduce Phi 3’s ability to produce harmful content as seen below:

 _“Phi-3-mini was developed in accordance with Microsoft’s responsible AI principles.
 The overall approach consisted of safety alignment in post-training, red-teaming, automated testing and evaluations across dozens of RAI harm categories.
 Helpfulness and harmlessness preference datasets [BJN+22, JLD+23] with modifications inspired by [BSA+24] and multiple in-house generated datasets were leveraged to address the RAI harm categories in safety post-training.
 An independent red team at Microsoft iteratively examined phi-3-mini to further identify areas of improvement during the post-training process.
 Based on their feedback, we curated additional datasets tailored to address their insights, thereby refining the post-training dataset.
 This process resulted in significant decrease of harmful response rates, as shown in Figure 3.”_